 In the year 175, Antiochus IV Epiphanes ascended the throne of the Seleucids.
-Unlike previous Hellenistic rulers, truly believed himself a god and was eager that everyone in his realm pay divine honors to the Greek gods.
+Unlike previous Hellenistic rulers, truly believed himself a god and was eager for everyone in his realm to pay divine honors to the Greek gods.
 For most of the people in the Empire, this was no great burden as a few more gods didn’t matter all that much.
 For all but the most Hellenized Jews, this was an impossible demand.
 There was only one God.
 When fighting broke out between Hellenized and traditional Jews, Antiochus sided with the Hellenized Jews and in 167 sent an army to capture Jerusalem and compel the worship of the Greek gods.
 A statue of Zeus was placed on the altar of the Temple and the Jewish religion was banned.

 This sparked a rebellion and a guerilla war which was led by a priest named Matthias and his five sons.
 The most prominent of these was Judas Maccabeus.
 Antiochus IV had many other problems, especially with the Persians to the east and the rising power of Rome to the west, and could never spare the forces necessary to crush the revolt.
-By 165, the Maccabees were able to retake Jerusalem and cleansed the Temple of the defilement of the pagans.
+By 165, the Maccabees were able to retake Jerusalem and cleanse the Temple of the defilement of the pagans.

 According to legend, there was only enough oil to light the Menorah for one day, and yet miraculously, they were able to keep it lit for eight days until more oil could be procured.
 These eight days became known as the Festival of Lights and to commemorate this victory and miracle, a nine-branched menorah is lit.
 A more prosaic explanation for the origins of this holiday is that the first Hanukkah was a belated celebration of Sukkot.
 Whatever the truth of the matter might be, I wish everyone a Happy Hanukkah.